How to create an event

 • Location for the event, which you can select from what you configured in your Account Settings or add a new one instantly, including online virtual locations.

-• Display options, which allow you to hide this event from your public auto-generated event portal site and the option to hide it from the calendar view.
+• Display options that allow you to hide this event from your public auto-generated event portal site, as well as the option to hide it from the calendar view on your event portal site.

 Step 2 — Pricing & Payment